 Children without families to help keep them safe, healthy, and to make sure they’re going to school often find themselves involved with drugs and crime.
 It’s because of this that Luis and I so loved to see the Sisters step in and fill the void.

 At homes like Hogar Santa Maria, Hogar Santa Ines, Mexiquito, and La Luz, it was the Sisters who were there for the children, providing not only support and guidance but real and moving affection, too.
-These parental figures provide the structure and consistency that help kids bloom into a generation that can positively impact its country.
+These parental figures provide the structure and consistency that help kids bloom into a generation that can positively impact their country.
 They foster a loving, nurturing environment where the children have adults to depend on and other children to play with.

 Together, they’ve made a family.